 MetLife will update Specimen and Prototype Plan Documents from time to time to conform to changes in legal requirements (including but not limited to those under the Internal Revenue Code) and communicate such updates to you.

-In addition to the sample documents mentioned here, you may also obtain sample documents — such as provider agreements, information sharing agreements and salary reduction agreements — from third parties websites like ASBO.
+You may also obtain sample documents — such as provider agreements, information sharing agreements and salary reduction agreements — from third parties websites like ASBO.
 Please note that MetLife is not affiliated with, nor does it endorse, organizations such as ASBO.

 *MetLife assists employers in the preparation of plan documents and provides documents for the employer's review.
 The employer is responsible for the adoption and use of such plan documents.
-MetLife will not be responsible for and an employer may no longer rely on plan documents provided by MetLife if the Employer (i) adopts a written plan on a form other than a MetLife Specimen Plan Document in the form provided by MetLife; (ii) adopts an amendment to its Plan that causes the MetLife Specimen Plan Document provided by MetLife to be altered; or (iii) adopts a Plan provision that cannot be supported by the MetLife Specimen Plan Document or MetLife.
+MetLife will not be responsible for and an employer may no longer rely on plan documents services provided by MetLife if the Employer (i) adopts a written plan on a form other than a MetLife Specimen Plan Document in the form provided by MetLife; (ii) adopts an amendment to its Plan that causes the MetLife Specimen Plan Document provided by MetLife to be altered; or (iii) adopts a Plan provision that cannot be supported by the MetLife Specimen Plan Document or MetLife.
 The Employer is responsible for notifying MetLife in writing if it has taken any of these actions with respect to its Plan.
 MetLife does not provide plan document support for individually designed plans.

 MetLife provides samples and information (but not advice) to help the Employer in consulting with its lawyer.
 These matters are not a substitute for an Employer’s consulting with an attorney.
 Any information provided is only an overview, and does not consider an Employer’s specific circumstances.